mkskeller/frameworks-wiki/EMP-toolkit.md

 $ make my_test_name
 ```
 ---
 Arbitrary length integers are an option!
 You can input large values as strings, but there isn't a matching way to output.
 You can output bit-by-bit using a binary array.
+The library provides handy tools for converting a binary string to a decimal string (see bin_to_dec in [utils.hpp](https://github.com/emp-toolkit/emp-tool/blob/stable/emp-tool/utils/utils.hpp))

 ---
 We found two user-caused correctness issue.
 (1) the `reveal` function requires both parties to run it in order to complete.